-Not to say that I’m an expert, but I’ve really been there, done that and have been buying the t-shirts since 1980, when I took my first solo cruise on a three-nighter to the Bahamas.
+My first solo cruise was a tester; a three-night trip to the Bahamas.
 I was hooked.
-Here are my secrets to get you on your way to cruising solo.
+Now 40-years later, here are my insider solo cruise secrets to get you on your way to cruising solo.

-1. Board the ship with a smile.
+1. Board the ship with a smile

 Traveling solo is not a dreaded condition nor should it be perceived that way.
 Smile to the welcome aboard staff, to fellow passengers in the elevator and even at muster drill.
 It’s a good way to get your solo cruise off to a great start.

 Except for after midnight, during dinner and show times, the front desk staff can be bombarded with guests, many of whom are there with unfounded complaints and unreasonable requests.
 Don’t be like the rest of the herd.
 A little kindness goes a long way.

 Show your appreciation with a box of chocolates from the gift shop.
 Or stop at a bakery at your first port of call and bring back a sweet treat for the front desk people.
 A little kindness goes a long way.

-3. Make friends with a bartender.
-Ladies, listen up.
+3. Make Friends with a Bartender – Ladies, Listen Up.

 Here’s a “trick” I figured out several years ago.
 After the muster drill or when the evening bartenders start their shift, I scout out a bar that looks comfortable, has wifi and where the bartender seems to love his/her job.

-It’s nice to have a place to go for a drink without being bothered by random drunks or overly chatty bar-flies.
+It’s nice to have a place to go for a drink without being bothered by sloppy drunks or overly chatty bar-flies.
 My new bartender-friend has my back.

-4. Take an onboard class.
+4. Take an Onboard Class

 From Apple computer and dance lessons to culinary demonstrations and acting classes, there’s something for everyone.
 Holland America Line and Oceania have hands-on cooking classes.

-5. Sign up for the ship’s shore excursions.
+5. Sign Up for the Ship’s Shore Excursions

 Hop on a bus or walk a short distance with other cruise passengers to the destination is an excellent way to get acquainted in a hurry.

 While I enjoy going with private tours (l love the smaller group size), a new solo cruiser might benefit from a ship’s tour as it may be the easiest and quickest way to meet your shipmates.

-My experience, as a solo cruiser in an independent tour group, is that other ship’s passengers may be in your group.
-But once you’ve tried the ship’s tours as a solo, you’re definitely ready to try one of the private tour companies.
+My experience, as a solo cruiser in an independent tour group, is that other ships’ passengers may be in your group.
+But once you’ve tried your ship’s tours as a solo, you’re definitely ready to try one of the private tour companies.

 Test your wits at trivia, sing your lungs out at karaoke, or take part in silly pool deck competitions.
 Chances are you’ll never see any of these people again, so have a go at something you’d never try at home.